alastria/isbe-gobernanza-onboarding/drafts/draft1.md

    based on a qualified certificate issued in one EU country is legally recognized in all other EU countries, facilitating cross-border trade and services without additional legal hurdles.

+   Providers and Certificates in Spain: In Spain, Qualified Trust Service Providers (QTSPs) like the Fábrica Nacional de Moneda y Timbre (FNMT) issue eIDAS-compliant qualified certificates.
+These certificates can be issued for natural persons (including those acting as representatives of legal entities) and for legal entities themselves (electronic seal certificates).

 In conclusion, eIDAS certificates, particularly qualified ones, are the cornerstone of trust, legal validity, and interoperability in Spain's structured data exchange systems.
 They provide the necessary assurances of identity, integrity, and non-repudiation that are essential for the digital transformation of administrative and commercial processes.

-## Verification of the real-world identity of the Organization
+# Verification of the real-world identity of the Organization

 When using an eIDAS certificate for the onboarding process (either a certificate of representation or a certificate for seals), the verification of the identity of the organization comes for free and with a LoA